lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 antenna_on()
 ```
-The function powers the cellular modem antenna.
+The function powers the GNSS antenna.
 The antenna is already powered by the `start_cellular` method.

 ### function `antenna_off`
 ```python
 antenna_off()
 ```
-The function shuts down the cellular modem antenna.
+The function shuts down the GNSS antenna.

 ### function `get_status`
 ```python